Early Muslim conquests: Canonization of the Quran

-Founding of the Umayyad Caliphate
+First Fitna: Establishment of the Umayyad Caliphate

-Uthman's successor Ali was faced with a civil war, known to Muslims as the fitna, when the governor of Syria Mu'awiya ibn Abi Sufyan revolted against him.
-During this time, the first period of Muslim conquests stopped, as the armies of Islam turned against one another.
-A group known as the Kharaji decided to end the civil war by assassinating the leaders of both sides.
-However, the fitna ended in January 661 when Ali was killed by a kharaji assassin, allowing Mu'awiya to become caliph and found the Umayyad dynasty.
-The fitna also marked the beginning of the split between Shia Muslims who supported Ali, and Sunni Muslims who opposed him.
-Mu'awiya moved the capital of the caliphate from Medina to Damascus, which had a major effect on the politics and culture of the caliphate.
+The favoritism shown by Caliph Uthman to his family, the Umayyad clan, in government appointments as well as land and monetary grants, and his efforts to centralise control over provincial revenues, led to a mutiny in Medina that resulted in his assassination in 656.
+After Uthman's death, Ali was elected as the fourth caliph, but Uthman's kinsman and the long-time governor of Syria, Mu'awiya ibn Abi Sufyan, denounced his legitimacy and declared war.
+During this time, the first period of Arab conquests stopped, as the armies of Islam turned against one another in the first Muslim civil war.
+Ali was killed by the breakaway Kharijites in January 661, allowing Mu'awiya to become caliph and establish the Umayyad dynasty, with the capital of the caliphate being moved to Damascus.
 Mu'awiya followed the conquest of Iran by invading Central Asia and trying to finish off the Byzantine Empire by taking Constantinople.
 In 670, a Muslim fleet seized Rhodes and then laid siege to Constantinople.
 Nicolle wrote the siege of Constantinople from 670 to 677 was "more accurately" a blockade rather than a siege proper, which ended in failure as the "mighty" walls built by the Emperor Theodosius II in the 5th century proved their worth.

-The majority of the people in Syria remained Christian, and a substantial Jewish minority remained as well; both communities were to teach the Arabs much about science, trade and the arts.
+The majority of the people in Syria remained Christian, and a substantial Jewish minority remained as well; both communities were to greatly influence the Arabs in science, trade and the arts.
 The Umayyad caliphs are well-remembered for sponsoring a cultural "golden age" in Islamic history—for example, by building the Dome of the Rock in Jerusalem and for making Damascus into the capital of a "superpower" that stretched from Portugal to Central Asia, covering the vast territory from the Atlantic Ocean to the borders of China.